Los Angeles County Museum of Art: LACMA Art + Film Gala

 Inaugurated in 2011, the annual Art + Film Gala dinner features entertainment by international artists and is designed to help the museum shore up support from Hollywood leaders.
 Gala prices range from $5,000 for an individual gold ticket to $100,000 for a platinum table.
 The 2022 gala raised more than $5.1 million for the museum's operations and collections, up from approximately $4.5 million in 2018, $4.1 million in 2013 and just under $3 million in 2011.

-Gala honorees have included Mary Corse and Ryan Coogler in 2025; Simone Leigh and Baz Luhrmann in 2024; Judy Baca and David Fincher in 2023; Helen Pashgian and Park Chan-wook in 2022; Betye Saar and Alfonso Cuaron in 2019; Catherine Opie and Guillermo del Toro in 2018; Mark Bradford and George Lucas in 2017; Kathryn Bigelow and Robert Irwin in 2016; Alejandro González Iñárritu and James Turrell in 2015; Barbara Kruger and Quentin Tarantino in 2014; Martin Scorsese and David Hockney in 2013; the late Stanley Kubrick and Ed Ruscha in 2012; and Clint Eastwood and John Baldessari in 2011.
+Gala honorees have included Vija Celmins and Denis Villeneuve in 2026; Mary Corse and Ryan Coogler in 2025; Simone Leigh and Baz Luhrmann in 2024; Judy Baca and David Fincher in 2023; Helen Pashgian and Park Chan-wook in 2022; Betye Saar and Alfonso Cuaron in 2019; Catherine Opie and Guillermo del Toro in 2018; Mark Bradford and George Lucas in 2017; Kathryn Bigelow and Robert Irwin in 2016; Alejandro González Iñárritu and James Turrell in 2015; Barbara Kruger and Quentin Tarantino in 2014; Martin Scorsese and David Hockney in 2013; the late Stanley Kubrick and Ed Ruscha in 2012; and Clint Eastwood and John Baldessari in 2011.

 Deaccessioning

 Along with other museums that have consigned works to auction in the past, LACMA has been sharply criticized for pruning its art holdings.
 In 2005, on the occasion of the expansion, reorganization and reinstallation of its collection in 2007, LACMA auctioned 43 works at Sotheby's.
 The works sold included paintings by Amedeo Modigliani, Camille Pissarro and Max Beckmann, sculptures by Alberto Giacometti and Henry Moore, and works on paper by Pablo Picasso, Henri Matisse and Edgar Degas.
 The biggest sale of works by the museum since the early 1980s, it was expected to fetch $10.4 million to $15.4 million; it eventually resulted in a total of $13 million.
 Among the most valuable was a Modigliani portrait of the Spanish landscape painter Manuel Humbert, which sold for $4.9 million.

+In 2020, a set of Joseon Buddhist paintings stolen from Sinheungsa temple in 1954 were repatriated to South Korea with cooperation with South Korea's Jogye Order, with its resolution initiating increased collaboration and cultural exchange between the museum and Korean temples.

 Programs

+Art and Technology

 In 1966 Maurice Tuchman, then curator of modern art at the Los Angeles County Museum of Art, introduced the Art and Technology (A&T) program.
 Within the program, artists like Robert Irwin and James Turrell were placed, for example, at the Garrett Corporation, to conduct research into perception.
 The program yielded an exhibition that ran at LACMA and traveled to Expo '70 in Osaka, Japan.
 It also contributed to the development of the Light and Space movement.

 In 2014, the museum opened its Art + Tech Lab, building on the legacy of the original Art and Technology program and its associated 1971 exhibition.
 Since then, the Art + Tech Lab has presented an annual series of artists’ projects that engage with contemporary technology.